Theatre

 On-theme activities for The Book of Mormon the musical

-Since most of The Book of Mormon is set in Uganda, a themed dinner seems appropriate, and East African restaurant Jambo Zamsareh is a great place to try Ugandan cooking for yourself, along with plates inspired by Kenyan and Tanzanian cuisine as well.
+Jambo Zamsareh – Since most of The Book of Mormon is set in Uganda, a themed dinner seems appropriate, and this East African restaurant is a great place to try Ugandan cooking for yourself, along with plates inspired by Kenyan and Tanzanian cuisine as well.
 There are also lots of options for vegetarians and vegans.

-A pivotal moment in the show occurs when Elder Cunningham prepares to ‘baptize’ Nabulungi, and the song that ensues is full of dual meanings.
-Whilst AIRE Ancient Baths London don’t offer baptisms (that we know of) they are a great place to unwind and prepare for the evening’s entertainment – or recover from the strain of laughing too hard.
+AIRE Ancient Baths London – A pivotal moment in the show occurs when Elder Cunningham prepares to ‘baptize’ Nabulungi, and the song that ensues is full of dual meanings.
+Whilst this beautiful London bathhouse doesn’t offer baptisms (that we know of) it is a great place to unwind and prepare for the evening’s entertainment – or recover from the strain of laughing too hard.

 The Book of Mormon is currently playing at The Prince of Wales theatre – find tickets here